cristivlas/shmy/README.md

 # A Command Line Interpreter in Rust

-This is a simple, lightweight command line interpreter with a few Unix-like built-in commands, that I wrote to familiarize myself with Rust, and to deal with those odd moments when the muscle memory goes for the quick Unix command only to realize that I am on Windows; (WSL is a solution of course, but the file system is under /mnt/c, and everything that's relative to $HOME is different from the native environment).
-And yeah, I wanted to see what's the deal with this rusty thing all the cool kids are so excited about.
+This is a simple, lightweight command line interpreter with a few Unix-like built-in commands that I wrote to familiarize myself with Rust and to deal with those odd moments when muscle memory goes for the quick Unix command, only to realize that I am on Windows.
+(WSL is a solution, of course, but the file system is under /mnt/c, and everything relative to $HOME is different from the native environment.)
+And yeah, I wanted to see what the deal is with this rusty thing all the cool kids are so excited about.

 I also wanted to address the bad habit of writing quick-and-dirty scripts in which I execute a bunch of commands but "forget" to handle the errors.
 In this command interpreter, when a command fails and its status is not checked with an IF expression, the script stops and the error is reported, like an unhandled exception - sort of.

 The interpreter works in interactive mode or can consume script files passed in the command line.
-In interactive mode history and TAB expansion are supported via rustyline.
+In interactive mode, history and TAB expansion are supported via rustyline.

+## Cool Features
+ - Read and follow WSL symbolic links (currently in cd, cp, ls, and find commands only.
+Experimental)
+ - Enforce command result error checking.

 ## Expression Evaluation Random Notes